IwaoM/chirper-backend/README.md

 ## Requirements

-- MySQL should be installed (all data is locally stored)
+- MySQL Server should be installed (all data is locally stored)
+- An SSL certificate will be needed to run the server - generate one by executing the following commands in the root directory:
+  - `openssl genrsa -out key.pem`
+  - `openssl req -new -key key.pem -out csr.pem`
+  - `openssl x509 -req -days 9999 -in csr.pem -signkey key.pem -out cert.pem`

 ## Setup